The first Healey Club was formed as The Healey Drivers Club in 1955 for owners of Warwick Healeys – Silverstones

 During the 1970’s and 1980’s under the direction of the NEC all the Centres experienced rapid growth in numbers and finances.

-Today, the Southern Counties Centre is thriving, with over 200 members.
+Today, the Southern Counties Centre is thriving, with membership exceeding 200.
 Members enjoy a program of events organised throughout the season, can meet other members at monthly “noggins” and enjoy the monthly National magazine Revcounter.

 TO FIND OUT MORE ABOUT THE CARS AND THE WHOLE CLUB, HEAD TO THE NATIONAL AUSTIN HEALEY SITE.